Making Decisions under Model Misspecification: Representation with given structured information

 This result identifies, in particular, the main preferential assumptions underlying\ a representation of the type

-for the preference $\succsim$.{ While this representation is of interest for a general variational pseudo-statistical distance with respect to a set $Q$, it is of particular interest when $c:\Delta \times Q\rightarrow \left[ 0,\infty \right] $ is a variational statistical distance.
+for the preference $\succsim$ when a set $Q$ of structured models is given. {While this representation is of interest for a general variational pseudo-statistical distance $c$, it is of particular interest when $c$ is a variational statistical distance.
 In this case, the partial ordering $\succsim^{\ast}$ is more easily interpreted.} Though a technical condition of \textquotedblleft unique nullity\textquotedblright \ is imposed to pin down statistical distances, our representation arguably{ has more general applicability} and captures the preferential underpinning of criterion (\ref{eq:rep-bis}).

-The Hausdorff statistical distance $\min_{q\in Q}c\left( p,q\right) $ between $p$ and $Q$ is strictly positive if and only if $p$ is an unstructured model, i.e., $p\notin Q$.
+The Hausdorff statistical set distance $\min_{q\in Q}c\left( p,q\right) $ between $p$ and $Q$ is strictly positive if and only if $p$ is an unstructured model, i.e., $p\notin Q$.
 In particular, the more distant from $Q$ is an unstructured model, the more it is penalized {as reflected in} the minimization problem that criterion (\ref{eq:rep-bis}) features.
+In terms of uniqueness of the representation, the variational representation $\left( u,c_{Q}\right) $ is unique, up to scaling, as in Maccheroni et al. (2006).
+As to the uniqueness of $c$, it will be established in the richer framework of Theorem \ref{thm:mai-rep-inc-fin}.

 \paragraph{A misspecification index}

 A behavioral preference $\succsim$ represented by (\ref{eq:rep-bis}) is variational with index $\min_{q\in Q}c\left( p,q\right) $.
 So, if two unbounded preferences $\succsim_{1}$ and $\succsim_{2}$ represented by (\ref{eq:rep-bis}) share the same $u$ but feature different statistical distances $\min_{q\in Q}c_{1}\left( p,q\right) $ and $\min_{q\in Q} c_{2}\left( p,q\right) $, then $\succsim_{1}$ is more uncertainty averse than $\succsim_{2}$ if and only if